IconoclastXYZ/homelab/proxmox.md

 - How many disks and what sort
 -- One boot disk and one data disk
 - ?
 Main disk and then online storage for all the machines?
+- Whether to use zfs for each disk or LVMthin for the data disk, allowing overprovisioning?
 - How to mount network SMB shares and expose them for containers and VMs

 ## Some video walkthroughs on getting the whole thing working